 5.1.
-The Suunto RGBM
+The Suunto Technical RGBM

-Suunto's Reduced Gradient Bubble Model (RGBM), utilized in the Suunto D6i, predicts both dissolved and free gas in the blood and tissues of divers.
+Suunto's Technical RGBM, utilized in the Suunto D9tx, predicts both dissolved and free gas in the blood and tissues of divers.
 It is a significant advance on the classic Haldane models, which do not predict free gas.
 The advantage of Suunto RGBM is additional safety through its ability to adapt to a variety of situations and dive profiles.
-The Suunto D6i allows you to choose between a traditional Recommended Safety Stop and Deep Stops.
-Deep Stops are safety stops that occur deeper than traditional stops, with the purpose of minimizing microbubble formation.
+The Suunto D9tx uses traditional recommended safety stops as well as deep stops.

 In order to optimize the response to different increased risk situations, an additional category of stop, referred to as a Mandatory Safety Stop, has been introduced.
 The combination of stop types depends on the user settings and the specific dive situation.
-To get the most from the RGBM safety benefits, refer to Section 5.8.10.
-Setting the deep stops and Section 5.11.
+To get the most from the RGBM safety benefits, refer to Section 5.7.9.
+Setting the deep stops and Section 5.10.
 Deep stops.